vuminhkh0a/NoisySAM/README.md

 Point selection strategy:

+1. Split the original segmentation mask into binary masks corresponding to each class in the image.
+2. Extract all pixel coordinates belonging to the current binary mask.
-1. Compute the centroid of each connected region.
+3. Compute the centroid of the mask by averaging the x and y coordinates.
-2. Select the centroid as the primary prompt point.
+4. Use the centroid as the primary prompt point.
-3. Randomly sample additional points from the region.
+5. Randomly sample additional points from the same mask region to form the remaining prompts.
-4. If multiple disconnected regions exist, points are sampled from each region.

 Example implementation: